Simon van der Stel: Background

-Simon was the son of Ariaen or Adriaan van der Stel an official of the Dutch East India Company (VOC) and Maria Lievens, who married in March 1639 in Batavia.
-In the same year Adriaan was appointed the first Dutch governor of Mauritius.
+Simon born in 1639 to Adriaan van der Stel, an official of the Dutch East India Company (VOC), and Maria Lievens, the daughter of a freed slave.
+At the time it was common for VOC in Batavia to marry women of non-European descent.
+This made van der Stel the first person not to be born in Europe and of mixed race heritage or Coloured as it came to be known in South Africa - to be appointed Commander and Governor of the Cape Colony.
+In 1639 Adriaan was appointed the first Dutch governor of Mauritius.
 Adriaan replaced 'Onderkoopman' Pieter de Goijer who was sent by the Dutch East India Company in 1638 with 25 men and cattle, sheep, geese, chickens and rabbits to start the new refreshment station for the Company.

 Simon was born at sea while his father was en route to take up his new posting on the island; Simon spent his youth there.
 Adriaan's governorship ended in 1645 when he left Mauritius and transferred to Dutch Ceylon.
 He was murdered in 1646 by the troops of Rajasinha II of Kandy.
 Simon, his mother and his sisters returned to Batavia, capital of the Dutch East Indies and his mother remarried in 1648, to Captain Hendrik of Ghent.
 Little is known of what happened to Simon during this time, other than he returned to the Dutch Republic in 1659.